Rotating Scalar Field and Formation of Bose Stars: Abstract

 \section{Abstract}

-{ \bf Abstract } We study numerical evolutions of an initial cloud of self-gravitating bosonic dark matter with finite angular momentum.
-It is demonstrated that the initial spinning scalar cloud can undergo a gravitational condensation to form a Bose star in the system.
-The results imply that the time for the gravitational condensation changes significantly in the presence of finite angular momentum.
-It also strongly depends on the attractive or repulsive nature of the self-interaction in the bosonic cloud.
-For the cases with attractive and no self-interaction, it is demonstrated that the stars formed in our study are not having any significant rotation as all the vorticity after the gravitational condensation resides outside the star formation region.
-But when the case of repulsive self-interaction is considered, we show that vorticity disappears around the star formation region.
-This might be an indication of the rotating star.
-Further, we study the role of angular momentum and self-interaction on density and radius of a Bose star.
-We also discuss our results and their consistency with the work carried out by the earlier researchers.
+{ \bf Abstract } We study numerical evolutions of an initial cloud of self-gravitating bosonic dark matter with finite angular momentum and self-interaction in kinetic regime.
+It is demonstrated that such a system can undergo gravitational condensation and form a Bose star.
+The results show that the gravitational condensation time is strongly influenced by the presence of finite angular momentum or the strength of self-interaction.
+We find that in the cases related with attractive or no self-interaction, there is no significant transfer of angular momentum from the initial cloud to the formed star.
+However, for the case repulsive interaction our results indicate that such a angular-momentum transfer is possible.
+These results are consistent with the earlier analytical work where the stability of the rotating boson star was considered \cite{Dmitriev_2021}.

 \keywords{Bose Stars, Star Formation, Ultra Light Dark Matter, Bose-Einstein Condensatation}